 Here are some key pointers to remember:

-- When writing your work experience section, include measurable achievements to show your credibility and expertise.
+• When you write your work experience section, add measurable achievements.
+This helps show your skills and credibility.

-- You can create a standout chronological resume by using free tools such as Jobscan’s resume builder.
+• You can make a great chronological resume with free tools like Jobscan’s resume builder.

 You can list down your key skills in a separate section.
-Focus on hard skills but make sure that you highlight only those that are directly related to the job you are applying for.
+Highlight hard skills that relate directly to the job you want.

-The chronological resume format is best for individuals who have a strong and steady work history in a given field or industry.
+The chronological resume format is great for people with steady work history in their field.
 It is also a good choice for those who have no significant employment gaps.

-To make an ATS-friendly chronological resume, you need to make sure your resume contains the specific keywords and qualifications required for the job.
+To create an ATS-friendly chronological resume, include the right keywords and skills for the job.
 You also need to make sure your formatting is clear and simple so that the ATS can parse it correctly.
 You can use free online tools like Jobscan’s resume builder to make sure your resume is compatible with the ATS.

-You need to carefully study the job description and identify the key hard and soft skills required.
+Study the job description closely.
+Find the key hard and soft skills needed.
 Try to match your skills section with those that are mentioned in the job description.

 The chronological resume format is not ideal for job seekers with employment gaps and frequent job changes.
 It is also not recommended for those with limited work experience.